ExpressLRS/Docs/docs/quick-start/transmitters/rm-internal.md

 Device: `RadioMaster Zorro 2400 TX`, `RadioMaster TX16S 2400 TX`

 With your handset turned on, connect a USB data cable on the USB data port of the Radio.
-Select `USB Serial(Debug)` in the option window that pops up.
+Select `USB Serial(Debug)` or `USB Serial(VCP)` in the option window that pops up.

 ![usb picture](../../assets/images/tx-internalUSBPlugged.jpg)